-This course will cover the major church lending risks and discusses how a bank can prudently manage these risks by exposing participants to the appropriate methods of analyzing and lending to Religious Organizations.
+This course will cover the major lending risks related to this type of financing and discusses how a bank can prudently manage these risks by exposing participants to the appropriate methods of analyzing and lending to Non-Profit Organizations and Religious Organizations.

-This course will also review Statement of Financial Accounting Standards 117 (Required Financial Statements Presentation for NPOs).
+This course will also review Statement of Financial Accounting Standards 117 (now Accounting Standards Codification 958) Required Financial Statements Presentation for NPOs).
 This Standard replaces Fund Accounting, which was used previously by NPOs for many years.

 - Identify and understand the primary differences between the accounting principles for NPOs and the accounting principles for FPOs.

-- Identify the basic information required to analyze Religious Organizations
+- Identify the basic information required to analyze Non-Profit and Religious Organizations

-- Analyze the financial statements and other information available from Religious Organizations
+- How to Analyze the financial statements and other information available from Non-Profit and Religious Organizations

-- Utilize key ratios used specifically for Religious Organizations
+- Utilize key ratios used specifically for Non-Profit and Religious Organizations

-- Identify the risks of lending to Religious Organizations
+- Identify the risks of lending to Non-Profit and Religious Organizations

-- Structure loans to minimize the risks associated with lending to Religious Organizations
+- Structure loans to minimize the risks associated with lending to Non-Profit and Religious Organizations

 Who Should Attend?